 - Identifying and characterising new sources of resistance to FBR on onion

 - Dormancy and other factors affecting germination of S. cepivorum sclerotia

 - Epidemiology and effect of environmental conditions on S. cepivorum and its interaction with microbial antagonists

-- Biological control of AWR and FBR using Trichoderma spp. and composts
+- Biological control of AWR using Trichoderma spp. and composts

 - Defra IF0157: Vegetable Genetic Improvement Network.
-Breeding research to support sustainable farming of carrot and onion - current
+Breeding research to support sustainable farming of carrot and onion - completed

 - Defra HH3230SFV: Factors affecting the inoculum potential of soilborne plant pathogens - completed